 Every resort offers a large range of activities besides skiing.
 The area totals 280km of cross-country skiing along with some good hiking and snowshoe itineraries.
 You will also be able to try out ice skating and have a fun sledge ride.
 You could also go husky sledging in Avoriaz or Les Gets.
 If you enjoy a good thrill then why not try paragliding.
 For a more relaxed time you can go for an ice fishing trip, a day at the spa or simply visit the local museums.

 Summer is also a great time to spend in the mountains and enjoy the great outdoors.
-There are lots of activities to do such as hiking, rock climbing or kayaking.
+There are lots of activities to do such as hiking, rock climbing or kayaking in Portes du Soleil.
 The area is also a paradise for mountain and road bikers.
 Indeed it offers some of the best trails for MTB as well as amazing bike parks.
 Not to be missed is the Fantasticable zip line in Châtel and Aquoriaz which is the highest European water park in Avoriaz.

 Portes du soleil is the host of some major events throughout the year in summer the season starts with Pass’ Portes du Soleil MTB which is a famous mountain bike trek and in winter the Rock the Pistes Festival animates the resorts for a week with concerts on and off pistes.
 Each resort organises events during the seasons to entertain the population and the tourists with concerts, night skiing, competitions, markets and many other fun activities are to be expected.